joseleman76/Vendon/Readme.md.txt

 # Projects
 **Vendon.Core.Application** is a class library that makes it easy to instantiate the Tests service in either an MVC application or a Rest application.
 In this library are defines Services, Mappers, Exceptions and Messages receives an sended to BackEnd.

-**Vendon.Core.Test.WebApi** is an ApiRest WebApp with swagger to interact with backend.
-To run the application you simply  open the solution  called and run the application.
+**Vendon.Core.Test.WebApi** is an ApiRest WebApp with swagger,it is the application that does the BackEnd.
+To run the application you simply  open the solution  called Vendon.Core.ManageTests , set this project as Start Solution and run the application.
 A swagger screen will be generated in the browser to be able to execute the different endpoints.

 	  EndPoints:
  - /Tests/GetAllTestsDefinition